Reginald Hanke

-Reginald Hanke (born 25 August 1956) is a German politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag from the state of Thuringia since 2019.
+Reginald Hanke (born 25 August 1956) is a German politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of Thuringia from 2019 to 2023.

 Early life and career

 In 1979 Hanke began training as a decorative painter, which he followed with a master's degree.
 In 1985 he started his own business in Breternitz with a painting company.

 Political career

 Hanke joined the FDP in 2014.
-For the Bundestag elections 2017 he ran for office in the election district Saalfeld-Rudolstadt - Saale-Holzland district - Saale-Orla district and on list number 3 of the FDP Thuringia.
+For the Bundestag elections 2017 he ran for office in the election district Saalfeld-Rudolstadt – Saale-Holzland-Kreis – Saale-Orla-Kreis and on list number 3 of the FDP Thuringia.
 After the resignation of Thomas Kemmerich, Hanke became a member of the Bundestag on 15 November 2019.
 In parliament, he serves on the Sports Committee and the Petitions Committee.

+In December 2023, Hanke announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the year; he was replaced by Tim Wagner.